snitch-org/snitch/README.md

 #### Registering a new reporter

-There are two macros available to register a new repoter: `REGISTER_REPORTER` and `REGISTER_REPORTER_CALLBACKS`.
-The former registers a reporter class or struct, and is useful for statefull reporters.
+There are two macros available to register a new reporter: `REGISTER_REPORTER` and `REGISTER_REPORTER_CALLBACKS`.
+The former registers a reporter class or struct, and is useful for stateful reporters.
 The latter registers a reporter as a series of callback functions, which only need defining as needed.
 Both offer the same functionality, and you can simply choose the one that is most convenient for you.

 `REGISTER_REPORTER(NAME, TYPE);`

 This must be called at namespace, global, or class scope; not inside a function or another test case.
-This registers a new reporter with name `NAME` (which is used to select it from the command line), and type `TYPE`.
+This registers a new reporter with name `NAME` (which is used to select it from the command-line), and type `TYPE`.
 The type must define:
  - A constructor taking a `snitch::registry&`, called when the reporter is selected.
- - A `configure(snitch::registry&, std::string_view, std::string_view)` member function, called for each reporter option from the command line.
+ - A `bool configure(snitch::registry&, std::string_view k, std::string_view v)` member function, called for each reporter option from the command-line.
+It is called once for each of the options provided on the command-line, with `k` the name of the option, and `v` its value.
+The function is expected to return `false` if the option was unknown, and `true` otherwise.
- - A `report(const snitch::registry&, const snitch::event::data&)` member function.
+ - A `void report(const snitch::registry&, const snitch::event::data&)` member function.
 It is the main report callback, and should be implemented as described in the [Reporters](#reporters) section.

-An example can be found in `include/snitch_catch2_xml.hpp`.
+An example can be found in [`include/snitch_catch2_xml.hpp`](include/snitch_catch2_xml.hpp) / [`src/snitch_catch2_xml.cpp`](src/snitch_catch2_xml.cpp).

 `REGISTER_REPORTER_CALLBACKS(NAME, INIT, CONFIG, REPORT, FINISH);`

 This is similar to `REGISTER_REPORTER`, but takes four separate callback functions instead of a single type as argument.
 The four callback functions are:
- - `INIT` has signature `void(snitch::registry& r) noexcept` and is used to initialise the reporter.
+ - `INIT` has signature `void(snitch::registry& r) noexcept` and is used to initialize the reporter.
 It is called once when the reporter is selected.
  - `CONFIG` has signature `bool(snitch::registry& r, std::string_view k, std::string_view v) noexcept` and is used to configure the reporter.
-It is called once for each of the options provided on the command line, with `k` the name of the option, and `v` its value.
+It is called once for each of the options provided on the command-line, with `k` the name of the option, and `v` its value.
 The function is expected to return `false` if the option was unknown, and `true` otherwise.
  - `REPORT` has signature `void(const snitch::registry& r, const snitch::event::data& e) noexcept`.
 It is the main report callback, as described in [Reporters](#reporters).
  - `FINISH` has signature `void(snitch::registry& r) noexcept` and is used to close the reporter.
 It is called once when the tests are finished running.

 All callback functions are optional except `REPORT`.
 If a callback is unused, simply specify the function as `{}`.
 Otherwise, please refer to [Overriding the default reporter](#overriding-the-default-reporter) for instructions on how to specify your own callback functions.

-An example can be found in `include/snitch_reporter_teamcity.hpp` / `src/snitch_reporter_teamcity.cpp`.
+An example can be found in [`include/snitch_reporter_teamcity.hpp`](include/snitch_reporter_teamcity.hpp) / [`src/snitch_reporter_teamcity.cpp`](src/snitch_reporter_teamcity.cpp).

-### Default main function and command-line API
+### Command-line API

-The default `main()` function provided in _snitch_ offers the following command-line API:
+_snitch_ offers the following command-line API:
- - positional arguments for filtering tests by name, see below.
+ - positional arguments for filtering tests by name, see next section.
  - `-h,--help`: show command-line help.
  - `-l,--list-tests`: list all tests.
  - `   --list-tags`: list all tags.